larryknaebelobsidian/kingdom/Proposition 108. The formula “Kingdom of heaven” connected with the parables confirms our doctrine of the Kingdom..md

 - fully grown becomes a tree
 	- birds of air can nest in it

-Peters notes summary
+Peters' notes summary
 - promised Kingdom is not brought into existence at once; demands time and preparation
 - small beginning, great end
 - kingdom = mature tree (not seed, small bush)
 #### Leaven
+p.
+22-23 Vol. 2 Prop 108 Obs.
+3 para.
+3

 [Matt.
 13:33](https://read.lsbible.org/?q=Matt.+13%3A33); [Luke 13:20-21](https://read.lsbible.org/?q=Luke+13%3A20-21)
-Peters notes summary
+Peters' notes summary
 - leaven = word of God
 - 3 sata of flour = the complete collection of the saints
 ##### Leavening process is preparatory